Cross Faded: Understanding the Meaning, Symptoms and Risks

 The combined symptoms can create an effect often called “greening out,” which is brought on by using too much cannabis.
 Since alcohol intensifies the effects of THC, using both enhances the risk.
 Plus, there are still the risks associated with drinking too much alcohol.

-THC affects brain and body receptors, while alcohol is a central nervous system depressant.
-When mixed together, your body will likely feel substantial effects, from impaired cognition to decreased motor skills.
+Both alcohol and THC affect receptors in the brain.
+When mixed together, your body will likely feel enhanced effects, from impaired cognition to decreased motor skills.

-Not long after the THC levels increase, negative feelings, like confusion and the inability to focus come rolling in.
-Even if a person doesn't feel disoriented, they are almost certainly drunk and high.
-It is strongly advised that no one operates any vehicles or heavy machinery when consuming one of those substances.
+Not long after the THC levels increase, negative feelings, like confusion and the inability to focus, may occur.
+It is strongly advised that no one operates any vehicles or heavy machinery when consuming these substances.
 That advice is amplified significantly for anyone who combines the two.

 It’s difficult to pinpoint how long the effect lasts.
 With smoked cannabis, highs last one to three hours on average.
 Edibles increase that period up to eight hours.
 Drunkenness typically lasts six hours.
 Regardless, each substance affects people differently based on numerous factors, from body composition to how much we've eaten that day.
 With various factors in play, you could feel the miscellaneous effects of a crossfade for four to 24 hours.